Research Focus

 Our Major Research Areas:

-Society, Governance, and Policy: An established connection with governmental positions, institutional reform, and socio-political concerns gives researchers the established relationships to provide scholars with effective intervention for South Asian policymakers.
+Society, Governance, and Policy: Through long-standing engagements with government, institutional reform, and socio-political issues, we have the established relationships to offer scholars enriching intervention for South Asian policymakers.

 The institute is characterized not only by the subjects we study but also by the means through which we study them.
 Our multidisciplinary framework invites investigation from philosophy, history, sociology, political science, economics, and more to foster an ever-growing engaged intellectual community that appreciates theoretical results for practical application.

-As we seek to understand regional distinctions in South Asia while simultaneously addressing global objectives of globalization, the research produced by the Sundar Singh Institute is of great importance—it transcends national boundaries and appeals to the minds and hearts of scholars and citizens.
+While attempting to understand many regional differences across South Asia, while engaging with global goals of globalization, the research presented by the Sundar Singh Institute is impactful, as it crosses regional boundaries with appeal to the minds and hearts of all scholars and citizens.